 , a family friend, was also accused of abuse, though only two of the children were able to identify her in a line-up.

-Rick and Marcella Pitts and Colleen Dill Forsythe were arrested on June 4, 1984.
+Ricky and Marcella Pitts and Colleen Dill Forsythe were arrested on June 4, 1984.
 On July 25, 1984, all three were charged with conspiracy, forcible lewd and lascivious acts on children under the age of fourteen, use of children for purposes of pornography, child endangerment, and assault.
 Over the course of the next month, Gina Miller, Grace Dill, Wayne Dill Jr. and Wayne Forsythe were also arrested and charged with similar crimes.

 The cases were consolidated in late 1984, and the “Pitts Seven” trial began December 13, 1984.
 Eight children testified, two of whom denied that any abuse had occurred.
 The prosecution presented evidence that one of the children tested positive for the bacteria gardnerella vaginalis, and a medical expert falsely claimed that this organism was found only in sexually active individuals.
 One prosecutor compared the defendants’ alleged acts to atrocities committed during the Holocaust and referred to Christ as a witness to children’s credibility.
 There was no physical evidence to support the children’s allegations of abuse.

 On August 2, 1985, all seven defendants were convicted of a total of 377 counts of child sex abuse and conspiracy.
 Wayne Forsythe was sentenced to 285 years in prison.
-Rick and Marcella Pitts and Colleen Dill Forsythe each received 373 years in prison.
+Ricky and Marcella Pitts and Colleen Dill Forsythe each received 373 years in prison.
 Grace Dill, Wayne Dill Jr. and Gina Miller each received terms of 405 years in prison.